Introduction

 After designing the form and reviewing the form settings, click Save at the bottom of the form.

 At the top, click View Join Form to preview the form, test it, and obtain the URL.
-You will need to copy that URL and add to your website.
+Copy that URL to add to your website.

 Submissions

-After you add the URL to your website, the form will be accessible.
+After the URL is added to your website, the form will be accessible.

 When the form is submitted:

-If you created membership levels and added that to the form for the applicant to pick a level, then information from the level will be automatically added to the member including the profile status, billing records, affiliation codes, directory listings, member activity, and benefits.
+If membership levels were created and added to the form for the applicant to pick a level, then information from the level will be automatically added to the member, including the profile status, billing records, affiliation codes, directory listings, member activity, and benefits.

-• You can view each submission by clicking on the Communication menu and Form Builder, finding the join form, and clicking on the number of submissions.
+- View each submission by clicking on the Communication menu > Form Builder, finding the join form, and selecting the number of submissions.

-• In the list of submissions, you can drill deeper by clicking on the Actions button and View Submission to view all of the information that was gathered.
+- In the list of submissions, select the Actions button and View Submission to view all of the information that was gathered.

 Copying a Join Form

-3. After saving, click View Join Form to preview the updated form.
+- After saving, select View Join Form to preview the updated form.

 Editing a Join Form

-1. Click on the Communication menu and then Form Builder.
+- Select the Communication menu > Form Builder.

 Disabling or Enabling a Join Form

 There is not an option to delete a form as to not lose any history, but deactivating is an option to disable it and to hide it from the Form Builder.
-At any time you can place a check next to "Show inactive forms" (on the ride side above the grid) to open an inactive form if you need to look at the history or reactivate.
+Place a check next to "Show inactive forms" (on the ride side above the grid) to open an inactive form.

 Disabling

-1. Click on the Communication menu and then Form Builder.
+- Select the Communication menu > Form Builder.

-The form will immediately disappear, but you can re-open it at any time by placing a check next to "Show inactive forms" on the right above the grid.
+The form will immediately disappear, but it can be re-opened at any time by placing a check next to "Show inactive forms" on the right above the grid.

 Enabling

-1. Click on the Communication menu and then Form Builder.
+- Select the Communication menu > Form Builder.

-3. Find the join form that should be deactivated.
+- Find the join form that should be reactivated.

 Video